noondaysun/learning-notes/google-analytics.md

 Badge next to report name allows you to change sampling rate.
 Can be an estimate rather than true reflection based on data set size.
 Options are:
 - Faster response (estimate based)
 - Greater precision (uses data, but takes longer to process)

+#### How to setup dashboards and shortcuts
+Dashboards, and shortcuts are a quick way to navigate to a specific report.

+Dashboards are flexible, and can be used for different things.
+You could gather all important business metrics into a single summary dashboard as an example

+Customiztion -> Dashboards -> Create<br />
+Split by
+- Standard/Real-time.
+(Metric, Timeline, Geomap, Table, Pie (standard only), Bar (standard only))
+- Show metric
+- Filter metric, if needed
+- Report link

+Dashboards split into Private, and Shared
+- Private - only visible to you inside that view (Max 20)
+- Shared - can be seen by anyone that has access to that view (Max 50)

+Shared dashboards can be modified by others - it makes a private copy for the modifier.
+Original shared dashboard cannot be modified by anyone other than the creator.

+Sharing
+- Share template link - does **not** share any analytics data.
+Provides link to your template
+- Share in Solutions Gallery - Enable more public sharing of template